Orthorexia – The Disorder Rising in the Social Shadows

 So what is Orthorexia?

-Orthorexia Nervosa, or Orthorexia, is quite literally an obsession with eating foods that the individual deems as healthy.
+Orthorexia Nervosa, or Orthorexia, is quite literally an obsession with ‘healthy eating’ (i.e. eating foods that the individual deems as healthy).

 It is the belief that each day is about being ‘good’ with intake.
-It begins with the desire to improve food and eat healthily, but this health focus can sometimes change into an obsession so restrictive that health, relationships and social life can all be impacted.
+It begins with the desire to improve food and eat healthily, but this focus on healthy eating can sometimes change into an obsession so restrictive that health, relationships and social life can all be impacted.

 This is a really complicated question and not something we can accurately predict.
 Some individuals are simply more prone to developing disordered eating patterns due to genetics, family history and mental health.